dcomp-leris/loadGenerators/README.md

 ## Flashcrowd

 The flashcrowd load describes a flash event, that is represented by a large spike or surge in traffic to a particular website.
-The flashcrowd is divided into three phases: ramp-up, sustained and ramp-down.
+The flashcrowd is divided into three phases: **ramp-up**, **sustained** and **ramp-down**.